DawidSitnik/Anomaly-Detection-in-Time-Series-Datasets/README.md

 ![](https://imgur.com/qvQHxzB.png)

-F1 score - 99.25%.
-Precision of the ESD model - 100%, recall - 98.52%.
+F1 score - 99.53%.
+Precision of the ESD model - 100%, recall - 99.07%.

 ## Isolation forests

-Isolation Forest is a variation of the Random Forest algorithm which creates random trees until each value is in separate leaf.
+Isolation Forest is a novelty detection algorithm which creates random trees until each value is in separate leaf.
 This random partitioning crates much shorter paths for novelties because instances with distinguishable are mote likely to be separated in the early stages of the partitioning.
 Therefore, when random forests produce shorter paths for some values, then this value can be considered as an anomaly.
-We decide whether or value is an anomaly or not based on the mean of the depth of the leaves.
+In the original isolation forests paper this path length was averaged over a forest of such random trees, this way it possible to measure a anomality of the time stamp value which will act as a decision function.

 A visualization that demonstrates the idea that anomalies are separated in the early stages of the Isolation Forest under random partitioning: